rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 Microsoft&reg; SQL Server 2017 is now on the scene with more new features that offer faster processing, more flexibility of use, and greater cost savings as a result.
-Version 2016 provided many improvements, which Microsoft termed as a big leap forward.
-However, if 2016 was a big leap, then 2017 promises all that and much more of what corporate customers need all levels.
-Database performance has reached a new peak with adaptive query processing, new flexibility with cross-platform capabilities, new integrations for statistical and data science analysis, and SQL Server versions on Linux, Ubuntu, or Docker.
+SQL Server 2016 provided many improvements, which Microsoft termed as a big leap forward.
+However, if SQL Server 2016 was a big leap, then SQL Server 2017 promises all that and much more of what corporate customers need all levels.
+Database performance has reached a new peak with adaptive query processing, new flexibility with cross-platform capabilities, new integrations for statistical and data science analysis, and SQL Server versions on Linux&reg;, Ubuntu&reg;, or Docker&reg;.
 The new version adds solid technology with cost savings.

 The changes introduced in SQL Server 2017 discussed here include the following
 features: